February 20 , 2014

 Latest update: August, 2013

 BIHAR State Report | August, 2013

-Bihar is located in the Eastern part of India.
-The state is surrounded by Nepal in the North, West Bengal in the East, Uttar Pradesh in the West and Jharkhand in the South.
-The state enjoys a unique location-specific advantage because of its proximity to the vast markets of eastern and northern India, access to the ports such as Kolkata and Haldia, raw material sources and mineral reserves from the neighbouring states.
+Bihar is located in the eastern part of India.
+The state is surrounded by Nepal in the north, West Bengal in the east, Uttar Pradesh in the west and Jharkhand in the south.
+The state enjoys a unique location-specific advantage because of its proximity to the vast markets of eastern and northern India, as well as access to ports such as Kolkata and Haldia, and to raw material resources and mineral reserves from the neighboring states.

-The Bihar Industrial Area Development Authority (BIADA) is responsible for promoting and assisting the rapid development of industries in the industrial areas and estates.
-Moreover, the state offers a wide range of policy incentives for businesses under the Industrial Policy, 2011.
-The state also provides incentives for the sugar, renewable energy, food processing and tourism sectors.
-Additionally, the state has a large base of industrial labour, making it an ideal destination for a wide range of industries.
-The state has institutes of national importance such as National Institute of Technology (NIT) and Indian Institute of Technology (IIT), which provide skilled manpower to the industries.
+The state offers a wide range of policy incentives for businesses under the Industrial Incentive Policy, 2011.
+It also provides specific incentives for information technology, renewable energy, sugar, food processing and tourism.
+The state has a large base of cost-effective industrial labour, making it an ideal destination for a wide range of industries.
+It has institutes of national importance such as National Institute of Technology and Indian Institute of Technology, which provide skilled manpower to the industries.